Tasmin Mitchell: Professional career

 After the end of his last season at LSU, Mitchell was automatically eligible for the 2010 NBA draft, but he was not selected by an NBA franchise.
 He joined the Cleveland Cavaliers for the 2010 Las Vegas Summer League, playing 5 games (1 start) and averaging 5.8 points, 5.4 rebounds, 0.6 assists and 1.2 steals per game in 20.5 minutes of playing time.
-Mitchell signed with the Cavaliers on September 27, 2010 but was waived on October 13, 2010; he then joined the Erie Bayhawks of the NBA D-League.
+Mitchell signed with the Cavaliers on September 27, 2010, but was waived on October 13, 2010; he then joined the Erie Bayhawks of the NBA D-League.
 In the 2010–11 NBA Development League season Mitchell averaged 16.3 points, 5.7 rebounds and 2.3 assists per game in 33.1 minutes, starting 20 of his 50 games.
 He ranked first in the D-League for total fouls with 191, and at the end of the season he was selected in the All-Rookie Second Team.
 In March 2011 Mitchell played for the Quebec Kebs of the Premier Basketball League.

 After leaving the Kebs, Mitchell signed for Hapoel Holon in the Israeli Basketball Premier League, and in 25 regular season games he averaged 14.9 points and 6.5 rebounds in 31.7 minutes per game during the 2011–12 season.
 His team reached the playoffs, and Mitchell averaged 16.7 points and 4.7 rebounds per game during postseason play.
 In 2012 Mitchell signed for Russian team Triumph Lyubertsy, and played 14 games in the Russian Basketball Super League 1 and 20 in the VTB United League.
 That season he also had the chance to debut in an international competition, and appeared in 12 games of the 2012–13 Eurocup, averaging 12.3 points and 3.8 rebounds per game.

 In 2013 Mitchell moved back to Israel and signed for Maccabi Rishon LeZion.
 During the 2013–14 Super League he averaged 13.9 points and 4.9 rebounds in 29 games, and he was named a member of the International team for the 2014 Israeli All-Star game.
 In 2014 he left Israel for France and joined Champagne Châlons-Reims in the LNB Pro A, the top level of French basketball.
 In the 2014–15 Pro A season Mitchell averaged 10.8 points and 5.4 rebounds per game in 30 appearances, averaging 28.9 minutes per game.
 In 2015 he joined JSF Nanterre, another Pro A team, and averaged 8.4 points and 3.8 rebounds per game.
 He also played during the 2015–16 Eurocup, averaging 7.6 points and 3.8 rebounds per game.

 Coaching career

-In 2017 Mitchell was named Director of Student-Athlete Development at LSU under head coach Will Wade; in May 2019 the Tigers announced his promotion to assistant coach.
+In 2017 Mitchell was named Director of Student-Athlete Development at LSU under head coach Will Wade.
+In May 2019 the Tigers announced his promotion to assistant coach.
+In 2022, Mitchell became Assistant to the Head Coach, a position he holds as of 2025.